 This study employs a descriptive qualitative approach to understand children's language development patterns based on developmental psychology and psycholinguistic theories.
 Data were collected through a literature review, referencing various relevant sources, including books, journals, and previous research findings.
 Analysis was conducted by identifying, organizing, and interpreting information related to language development stages and examining how cognitive, emotional, and social aspects of children influence this process.
-This approach aims to understand the relationship between developmental theories and educational practices comprehensively.
+This approach aims to provide a comprehensive understanding of the relationship between developmental theories and educational practices.